junohamburg/kirby-visual-block-selector/README.md

 # Kirby Visual Block Selector

-This plugin for Kirby 3 replaces the block selector with a customized version that displays a preview image for each block.
+This plugin for **Kirby 3** replaces the block selector with a customized version that displays a preview image for each block.

+**:warning: Please note:** If you are using the Kirby 4 beta, use the [v4-beta](https://github.com/junohamburg/kirby-visual-block-selector/tree/v4-beta) branch.

 ![Visual block selector](https://github.com/junohamburg/kirby-visual-block-selector/assets/77532479/520481ea-08db-4620-8aa6-8f88cc4ec595)